Eating in a caloric deficit for prolonged periods is physically demanding and mentally.

 The body naturally produces a variety of peptides and hormones that suppress hunger.

-A class of receptors, called mechanoreceptors, are found in the stomach and intestines and are not actually activated by any specific molecule, but by stretching of tissue.
+A class of receptors, called mechanoreceptors, are found in the stomach and intestines and are not activated by any specific molecule but by tissue stretching.

 That means that expanding the stomach will cause appetite suppression, regardless of what is causing the expansion.

-Eating low calorie foods that result in a bowel mass is a good way to limit calorie intake while suppressing the urge to eat more.
+Eating low-calorie foods that result in a bowel mass is an excellent way to limit calorie intake while suppressing the urge to eat more.

 While vegetables with a high water content will wilt and decline after consumption, foods high in soluble fiber will “gel” and expand in the stomach.

-Vegetables that are high in cellulose, an indigestible carbohydrate, will also result in an increase in intestinal volume.
+Vegetables high in cellulose, an indigestible carbohydrate, will also increase intestinal volume.

 A popular supplemental fiber option is Metamucil.
 Metamucil is a flavored soluble fiber digestive aid.

-It can be added to a shake, but just be sure to drink it quickly or else the Metamucil will gel before it reaches the intestines.
+It can be added to a shake, but be sure to down it, or else the Metamucil will gel before it reaches the intestines.

 Do not use appetite suppressant products that are indigestible.
-Sponges, stomach balloons, and other devices are dangerous and can cause intestinal obstruction, which is a medical emergency.
+Sponges, stomach balloons, and other devices are dangerous and can cause intestinal obstruction, a medical emergency.